semihbkgr/yamldiff/README.md

 ![example-metadata](images/example-metadata.png)

+## Library

-It can also be imported as a library in Go.
+The `yamldiff` module can also be imported as a library in Go, allowing you to integrate YAML comparison functionality into your own applications.

 ```go
 func main() {